credman0/debatetool/README.md

 ![Screenshot](https://raw.githubusercontent.com/credman0/unnamed-debate-tool/master/wiki/running_application.png)

 ## Compilation
-You will need to have maven installed, as well as of course a JDK (>=JDK 9).
+You will need to have gradle installed, as well as of course a JDK (>=JDK 9).
 Then you should be able to build an executable jar by running ```gradle build jar -xtest```.

 ## Deploying a database
 In the future, I hope to create a comprehensive guide to deploying a functional database.
 In the mean time, the gist is this: